TL;DR

 - Level vs. Decreasing Term: Should your cover stay the same or reduce over time with your mortgage?

-- Joint Life vs. Two Single Policies: A joint life first death policy is often cheaper, but it only pays out once.
+- Joint Life vs. Two Single Policies: A joint life first death policy is often cheaper, but it only may pay out once.
 Two single policies provide double the cover and can be more flexible.
 A broker can advise on the best structure for your family.

-A direct insurer's call centre operative is trained to sell their product.
-An independent broker is qualified to give you holistic financial advice.
+A direct insurer's call centre operative is trained to sell their product. a regulated broker is qualified to give you holistic financial advice.

 Beyond the Standard Products: Specialist Cover Explained